Balaji-Ramasubramanian/smart-vaccine-reminder/README.md

 - vaccination_schedule

 #### default_vaccine_schedule:
-This table consists of the following details
+The schema of the table is as follows,
 - Vaccine name.
-- The number of days after which the particular vaccine has to be given to the kid.
+- The next due date for the vaccine.
-- URL that has the details of that vaccine.
+- URL that has more details about that vaccine.

 #### vaccination_schedule
 This table contains the parents and their kid's details, vaccination days.